huizebruin/s0tool/README.md

     cycle: hourly
 enz...
 ```
-Those in the file are in the folder[utility_meter/utility.yaml](https://github.com/huizebruin/s0tool/blob/main/utility_meter/utility.yaml)
+Those in the file are in the folder [utility_meter/utility.yaml](https://github.com/huizebruin/s0tool/blob/main/utility_meter/utility.yaml)

 12. Optionally to see if there are new updates, you can create the following sensor in your configuration.yaml:<br>
 (or you copy the sensor file from the sensor folder and put it all in your own configuration).